Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

 • If you’re new to investing, consider securing the services of a professional.
 A financial advisor can help you create a financial plan to reach your investing needs and goals.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you’re looking for high investment returns, a market-linked CD may not give you what you’re looking for.
 Instead, you may want to look into something like online brokerage accounts.
 These offer you more control over your investments, allowing you to buy and sell stocks online.